Steve Martin: Comedy albums

 Martin's show soon required full-sized stadiums for the audiences he was drawing.
 Concerned about his visibility in venues on such a scale, Martin began to wear a distinctive three-piece white suit that became a trademark for his act.
 Martin stopped doing stand-up comedy in 1981 to concentrate on movies and did not return for thirty-five years.
-About this decision, he states "My act was conceptual.
-Once the concept was stated, and everybody understood it, it was done. ...
+About the decision, he said, "My act was conceptual.
+Once the concept was stated, and everybody understood it, it was done...
 It was about coming to the end of the road.
 There was no way to live on in that persona.
 I had to take that fabulous luck of not being remembered as that, exclusively.
 You know, I didn't announce that I was stopping.
 I just stopped."

 Return to standup

 In 2016, Martin made a low-key comeback to live comedy, opening for Jerry Seinfeld.
 He performed a ten-minute stand-up routine before turning the stage over to Seinfeld.
 Also in 2016 he staged a national tour with Martin Short and the Steep Canyon Rangers, which yielded a 2018 Netflix comedy special, Steve Martin and Martin Short: An Evening You Will Forget for the Rest of Your Life.
-The special received four Primetime Emmy Award nominations with Martin receiving two nominations for Outstanding Writing for a Variety Special and Outstanding Music and Lyrics for The Buddy Song.
+The special received four Primetime Emmy Award nominations with Martin receiving two nominations for Outstanding Writing for a Variety Special and Outstanding Music and Lyrics for "The Buddy Song".